Credit cards are a flexible tool that lets you spend money now, repay it later and build good credit history.

 Pros

-You can avoid interest.
+You can avoid interest charges.
 You can avoid paying interest if you pay your balance in full each statement period.
-Most credit cards also offer up to 55 interest-free days that you can make use of.
+Most credit cards also offer up to 55 interest-free days too.

 Travel perks.
 Many credit cards come with travel perks, such as frequent flyer and reward points, airport lounge pass access, complimentary travel insurance and even free flights or travel credits.
-However, remember to check whether the interest rates and fees charged outweigh the perks.
+These cards do have higher rates and annual fees though.

 Secure shopping.
 Credit cards offer a secure way to shop online and in-store.
 Some offer purchase protection insurance as part of the card benefits and also extended warranty for your purchases.